 These websites offer courses for a range of different levels!
 If you’re just starting out, you can still use these sites.

 With all these fun exercises, sound clips for practising pronunciation, and basic grammar activities, you’ll have the basics down.

-The Internet is a very affordable solution for those wanting to learn Italian on a budget.
+Italian lessons online are a very affordable solution for those wanting to learn Italian on a budget.

 If you’re set on learning Italian, it would be foolish not to make use of your smartphone.

 Whether you’re using iOS or Android, there are plenty of free apps for both platforms!
 There are also plenty of apps that have been made to help make learning Italian more fun.